cynteo/cab-public-docs/content/guides/severity-filtering.md

 Not all alerts need a ticket.
 Use severity filtering to:
 - Reduce ticket noise
 - Focus on critical issues
-- Save SolarWinds API calls
+- Save ITSM API calls
 - Improve team efficiency

 ---